-OPTION: Collect Sales Tax on Capital Improvement Installation Services
+Collect Sales Tax on Capital Improvement Installation Services

 Currently both the city and state sales taxes in New York exclude charges for improvements that constitute a permanent addition or alteration to real property, substantially increasing its value or prolonging its useful life.
 Examples include installation or replacement of central air systems, heating systems, windows, and electrical wiring, and planting trees, lawns, and perennials.
-Property repair, maintenance, and more minor installation services (including installations of items, such as window air conditioners, that do not constitute permanent additions to real property) are currently subject to the sales tax.
-By broadening the sales tax base to include capital improvement installation services, this option would increase city revenues by an estimated \$250 million next fiscal year and greater amounts in subsequent years.
+Property repair, maintenance, and more minor installation services (including installations of items such as window air conditioners, that do not constitute permanent additions to real property) are currently subject to the sales tax.
+By broadening the sales tax base to include capital improvement installation services, which would require state approval, this option would increase city revenues by an estimated \$275 million in 2016, rising to about \$300 million in 2018.

 A sales tax exception would be retained for replacements necessitated by property casualties such as storms or fires.
 Note that the above revenue estimate does not incorporate an estimate for a casualty exception.
-Nor does it factor in the possibility that imposing the sales tax could reduce the scale of installation services, or lead to substantial tax evasion by the providers and purchasers of these services.
+Nor does it factor in the possibility that imposing the sales tax could reduce the scale of installation services or lead to substantial tax evasion by the providers and purchasers of these services.